Kothad: Transport

 Kothad is one among the group of islands, that form a part of Kadamakkudy Panchayat.
 Kothad comprises Kandanad and Korampadom has a population of over 1,500.
 Kothad is connected by the Kothad-Chitoor bridge and The International Container Transshipment Terminal road which assure the islanders an easy transportation.

 Private Buses frequently operates from kothad to Kochi city and Aluva.
 A boat service operating between Ernakulam-Varapuzha also serves Kothad island.

+In June 2025, a CRZ clearance was received for Chennur-Kothad bridge project.

 Education

-educational development in kothad has been quite impressive.
 Higher Secondary School of Jesus Kothad has empowered students of all castes and creeds, and has found strength in the diversity of secularism.

 Economy

-70% of the kothad island consists of paddy fields; the economy of Kothad was principally consists of inland fishing by traditional methods and cultivation of rice.
+70% of the Kothad island consists of paddy fields; the economy of Kothad was principally consists of inland fishing by traditional methods and cultivation of rice.
 Gradually fishing and farming was replaced.
 Agriculture is becoming unprofitable for people.

 Migration to gulf countries of Kuwait, UAE, Oman, Bahrain and Saudi Arabia is one of the most attractive alternative opportunities among youth.